Holy Cross Mountains Brigade: Evacuation out of Poland

 Marcinkowski, along with Hubert Jura, pseudonym "Tom", who was the main liaison officer between the Germans and the brigade, were members of the extreme-right faction Szaniec within the NSZ-ZJ (which was itself a far-right faction of the pre-1944 NSZ).
 Jura's role in the actions undertaken by the unit during this time have not been fully explained.
 Jura was a Gestapo or SD agent and he used internal politics of the NSZ-ZJ to settle personal scores (under the guise of "fighting communism within NSZ-ZJ").
 There were outstanding death sentences for collaboration issued against him by both the Home Army and the portion of the pre-1944 NSZ which merged with it.

 While the brigade was in Bohemia, Col. Szacki made contacts with the anti-German Czech underground and became involved in clandestine plans for an uprising in Plzeň.

 On 5 May the Brigade liberated a part of the Flossenbürg concentration camp at Holýšov.
 The brigade made contact with the U.S. Third Army on 6 May 1945.
 On the following day, the brigade fought alongside troops of the U.S. 2nd Infantry Division in the assault that liberated Plzeň and restored it to Czechoslovakia.

 Following the end of the war in Europe, the presence of the brigade in Czechoslovakia became a contentious political issue for the U.S. forces.
 The British War Office declined to accept the brigade as a reinforcement unit for the Polish forces under their command.
 On 6 August 1945, the brigade was disarmed and moved to a displaced persons camp in Coburg.
 Subsequently, men of the brigade were used in the formation of 25 Polish guard companies in the American-occupied zone of Germany.
 The U.S. CIC kept tabs on the brigade's leadership during this time as the U.S. Army did not want any incidents with the Soviet forces.
 The brigade was demobilized on 17 June 1946 and, under the pressure from communist diplomacy, most of the Polish guard companies were disbanded in 1947.
 Some of the senior officers of the brigade resettled in the United States.

 The Holy Cross Mountains Brigade tried to join the Polish Armed Forces in the West, but the Polish government-in-exile in London did not agree to allow members of a formation which did not cooperate with the Home Army, did not recognize the Polish Underground State, and collaborated with the Germans to become recognized combatants of the Polish Armed Forces.
-In the years that followed, the brigade veterans repeatedly sought the status of former Polish soldiers but their petitions were denied until 1988.
+In the years that followed, the brigade veterans repeatedly sought the status of former Polish soldiers but their petitions were consistently denied.
+Only in 1988, when prominent Polish political and military leaders during the World War II were already dead, the Polish government-in-exile recognized NSZ-ONR soldiers as combatants, while denying this right to their "leadership factors", i.e. the command, who were responsible for collaboration with the occupier.